Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Integrated three-level storage assignment

 \subsubsection{Effect of the workload balancing parameter $\delta$}

-In the following, we additionally analyse the effect of the allowed deviation of picks between stations $\delta$ on the runtime until reaching a gap of 0.5\% as well as the resulting objective value.
-Again choosing $\alpha=250$, we vary the permitted relative deviation between stations in the set $\delta \in \{1\%, 1.5\%, 2\%, 2.5\%, 3\%\}$.
-Table~\ref{tab:basic_delta} first shows the number of SKUs included in the picking loop as well as the corresponding total importance score of theses SKUs, i.e.\ part I of the objective function.
-We find that both values vary only slightly without a clear pattern depending on the allowed deviation $\delta$.
-The next two columns report the picking efficiency in the picking loop, i.e.\ part II of the objective function as well as the total objective value.
-Except for $\delta=2\%$, the increased flexibility due to a higher level of deviation allowed enables a slight increase in the picking efficiency and also in the total objective value.
-In total, we can increase the objective value by 0.07\% when allowing for a maximum relative deviation of 3\% instead of 1\% only.
-Still, the structure of the solution varies.
-In particular, for $\delta=1.5\%$ more SKUs are allocated to the picking loop, although the total importance score decreases.
-At the same time, the computation time until reaching a gap of 0.5\% is much higher than for all other settings.
-From a managerial point of view, these results suggest to focus on limiting the allowed deviation, such that the workload between stations is balanced and the risk of congestion is small, while the objective value accounting for the importance of SKUs allocated to the picking loop as well as picking efficiency reduces only slightly.
+In the following, we additionally analyse the effect of the allowed deviation of picks between stations $\delta$ on the resulting objective value obtained after a runtime of one hour.
+Using $\alpha=0.5$, we vary the permitted relative deviation between stations in the set $\delta \in \{0.1\%, 1.0\%, 5.0\%, 10.0\%\}$ while we also analyse the results in case of ignoring balancing constraints.
+Table~\ref{tab:basic_delta} gives the number of SKUs included in the picking loop, the corresponding (normalised) total importance score of theses SKUs (part I of the objective function), picking efficiency (part II of the objective function), and total objective value, as well as the remaining gap after one hour runtime.
+In case we do not respect balancing constraints, we obtain the highest objective value with a remaining gap of 0.12\%.
+While this model is easy to solve, the suggested assignment is highly imbalanced with a deviation between stations of up to 16.57\%.
+For the settings $\delta\in\{1\%, 5\%, 10\%\}$ the objective values and gaps are very similar to each other.
+In contrast, the actual maximum relative deviations vary considerably and are only slightly below the corresponding permitted deviation $\delta$ in each case.
+At the same time, we are even able to balance the assignment on the level $\delta=0.1$.
+As this setting is more complex, the distance of the objective value from 1 is about twice as high as for $1\% \leq \delta \leq 10\%$ driven by a remaining gap which is also about twice as high after a runtime of one hour.
+From a managerial point of view, these results suggest to focus on limiting the allowed deviation to $\delta\leq 1\%$, such that the workload between stations is balanced and the risk of congestion is small, while the objective value accounting for the importance of SKUs allocated to the picking loop as well as picking efficiency reduces only slightly for equal runtimes.